-I’ve written about the use of Compose Multiplatform (CMP) for sharing UI code in a number of previous articles but was inspired by following recent session by Touchlab (and related sample) to explore this further….in particular in the PeopleInSpace Kotlin Multiplatform (KMP) sample and specifically for the UI used for showing the position of the International Space Station (ISS).
+I’ve written about the use of Compose Multiplatform for sharing UI code in a number of previous articles but was inspired by following recent session by Touchlab (and related sample) to explore this further….in particular in the PeopleInSpace Kotlin Multiplatform (KMP) sample and specifically for the UI used for showing the position of the International Space Station (ISS).

 Overview